Master of Science in Computer Science and Master of Computer Science

 - Grades of "B" or better in the Prerequisite Coursework Requirements, for applicants whose Bachelor's degrees are not in Computer Science.

 - One Calculus course.
-Applicants without a calculus course may be admitted but are required to take a calculus course to complete the deficiency.
+Applicants without a calculus course may be admitted but are required to take a calculus course.
 This calculus course does not apply toward the credit hours required for the Master's program.

 - Good academic standing at their current university for applicants who are currently pursuing a graduate degree at another university.
 To show good academic standing, an applicant should submit a transcript for the final semester being taken at the current university.